sanjna-chatani/free-courses-letsup/README.md

 ## Introduction

-This website is created by Aadil Latif and offers free programming courses in collaboration with NSDC, ITM Edutech, and GDG MAD.
+This website is created by Sanjna Chatani and offers free programming courses in collaboration with NSDC, ITM Edutech, and GDG MAD.
 The courses cover a range of programming languages and technologies, providing participants with the opportunity to enhance their skills and earn branded certificates.

 ## Features